tellnobody1/launcher/README.md

 # launcher

-*A fork of HayaiLauncher*

-It is a fast, [free](https://en.wikipedia.org/wiki/Free_software), minimalist Android Launcher.
+It is a fast, free, minimalist Android Launcher.
 Even though this fork is heavily modified this launcher is a tribute to the ideas and concepts of HayaiLauncher.

 ## Screenshots